puneetkkala/puneetkkala.github.io/docs/blog/kotlin/solid-design-principles.md

 ---

 # SOLID Design Principles
-S - Single Responsibility Principle
+S - Single Responsibility Principle<br/>
-O - Open / Closed Principle
+O - Open / Closed Principle<br/>
-L - Liskov Substitution Principle
+L - Liskov Substitution Principle<br/>
-I - Interface Segregation Principle
+I - Interface Segregation Principle<br/>
-D - Dependency Inversion Principle
+D - Dependency Inversion Principle<br/>
 ## Single Responsibility Principle (SRP)
 SRP states that a module should have one, and only one reason to change.
 Each module should have a single responsibility or job to do, so that changes to that responsibility do not affect other parts of the system.
 ### Violation